-Mix prints: like we’ve done in our bed look, don’t be afraid to mix spots with stripes or abstract patterns.
+Mix prints: don’t be afraid to mix spots with stripes or abstract patterns.

 Mix textures: quilted, velvet, linen, leather… the list goes on.

-Look for embellishments: small details like a button, exposed zip, piping edge or metallic foiling can add that extra layer of sophistication to your bed styling.
+Look for embellishments: small details like a button, exposed zip, piping edge or metallic accent can add that extra layer of sophistication to your bed styling.

 Dress the foot of your bed